 401(k) for small business in Wentzville, MO.
-Initiating a 401(k) plan for your small business in Wentzville, MO provides numerous benefits to both you and the people that work for you, helping businesses offer more security and benefits to prospective employees.
-In addition to attracting top talent, providing a 401(k) plan can also help both businesses and employees reduce their tax liability.
-But, some business owners may still be cautious because of the time involved in establishing and maintaining an account, in addition to the intricate web of regulations, laws, and investment options available.
+Setting up a 401(k) plan for your small business in Wentzville, MO can offer various benefits to both employers and employees, helping businesses offer more security and benefits to people in the job market.
+Beyond just attracting top talent, offering a 401(k) plan also offers numerous tax benefits for both employers and employees.
+However, some business owners may still be cautious because of the time involved in establishing and maintaining an account, in addition to the complex web of regulations, laws, and investment options available.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.